CraftAcademyLabs/ca_course/week7/cooper_client_react/05_getting_data.md

   return response
 ```

-We are hitting the same route when we are saving data, so we need to have an if statement which checks for the request method and based on that gives different mocked out reponses.
+We are hitting the same route when we are saving data, so we need to have an if statement which checks for the request method and based on that gives different mocked out responses.
 We now have to define the response we want to give when we are intercepting the request to get all saved data.

 Add this to `mockResponses.js`
 ```js